taubyte/tb_website_blog_hugo/content/posts/taubyte/101/first-project.md

 ## Login
 Before we can use the console we need to acquire access to git.
- - On the login page, type and email you want us to use for communication (notifications about builds, deployments, etc.).
+ - On the login page, type an email you want us to use for communication (notifications about builds, deployments, etc.).
  - Then click on the git provider you want to use.
 Example: github.

  This should take you to the project page.
 The page might be slow to load all your projects as it will fetch details from your git repositories. *Remember, Taubyte does not store much information about your projects*